-The bidet is really just now starting to catch on in the United States.
+The bidet is only just now starting to catch on in the United States.
 For years, we’ve been dependent strictly on toilet paper for cleaning ourselves.
 However, the bidet is an extremely common tool around the rest of the world which may be even for sanitary than TP.
 Just know, it might not be for everyone.
 But there are plenty of people who become immediate converts upon their first bidet use.

-Down to the basics, it’s up to you what kind of extra features you want your toilet to have.
+Getting down to the basics, it’s up to you what kind of extra features you want your toilet to have.
 Heated seats?
 Automatic lids or flush?
 Night lights?
 These are some real luxuries and can definitely enhance your personal toilet time.
 But with each additional feature you decide on, the cost of your new toilet purchase is going to go up.

-After factoring all of the criteria above and through extensive reviews, we’ve been able to narrow down the best modern toilets.
+After factoring in all of the criteria above and through extensive reviews, we’ve been able to narrow down the best modern toilets.

 Our top pick belongs to the Woodbridge T-0019 Elongated One Piece Toilet.
 It’s a great modern pick for just about anyone.
 And for those of you on a budget, the Swiss Madison SM-1T254 One Piece Toilet provides the best value for the money.